koookee/monopoly/README.md

 ## Roadmap Ahead

 In Milestone 2 the game will transition from text-based to being playable within a GUI such that the user can control their piece's movements using their mouse and various buttons.
 As well, as each Milestone progresses, additional Monopoly features will be implemented.
 These include jail, utility tiles, railroad tiles, property add-ons such as houses and hotels, and in game programmed players.
+Eventually mutiple versions of Monopoly will be created and the player will have the option to save their games and come back to them later.
+As well, as the project continues, the code and design will continue to be refined and improved.